-- 3.49 The emerging Core Strategy seeks to designate areas as Strategic Green Infrastructures Corridors.
-This includes the Nutbrook Strategic Green Infrastructure Corridor. - 3.50 The extent of the proposed Strategic Green infrastructure Corridor is illustrated on the proposals map, an extract of which is shown on Figure 6 below.
+- 4.50 The emerging Core Strategy seeks to designate areas as Strategic Green Infrastructures Corridors.
+This includes the Nutbrook Strategic Green Infrastructure Corridor. - 4.51 The extent of the proposed Strategic Green infrastructure Corridor is illustrated on the proposals map, an extract of which is shown on Figure 4.4 below.
 The corridor extends to include the areas of green infrastructure within the Stanton Regeneration Site to the east and north of the appeal site that runs between the canal and Nutbrook Trail, as well as the site and land to the west, as far south as Sowbrook Lane.

-Figure 6: Erewash Core Strategy Review, Submission Version Nov2022 - Proposals Map, extract
+Figure 4-4: Erewash Core Strategy Review, Submission Version Nov2022 - Proposals Map, extract

-- 3.51 The policy identifies four objectives of the Strategic Green Infrastructure Corridors, which are to provide: - Sustainable flood water management; - Biodiversity improvement, including natural carbon capture; - Active travel; and - Open Space recreational uses. - 3.52 Mr Silcocks provides further evidence in relation to the emerging Core Strategy and the proposed Nutbrook Strategic Green Infrastructure Corridor, highlighting that the appeal site does not currently contribute to the objectives of Strategic Policy 5 and should therefore not be included within the corridor. - 3.53 As set out above in Section 2 of this Statement when reviewing the appeal proposals, the development of the site offers opportunities to provide substantial enhancements to green infrastructure in line with the objectives of Strategic Policy 5.
+- 4.52 The policy identifies four objectives of the Strategic Green Infrastructure Corridors, which are to provide: - Sustainable flood water management; - Biodiversity improvement, including natural carbon capture; - Active travel; and - Open Space recreational uses. - 4.53 As set out at Appendix 2 (volume 2 of my evidence), the development of the site offers opportunities to provide substantial enhancements to green infrastructure in line with the objectives of Strategic Policy 5.
 This includes the stated aims of: - Natural flood management through the provision of SuDS - Biodiversity improvement Through managing of existing habitats and creation of new areas for wildlife and biodiversity improvements; - New recreational facilities Including formal and informal recreation; and - Extended recreational route ways connecting with the existing foot and cycle network.

-4 SITE CONTEXT
+5 SITE CONTEXT